Closery/next-redux-boilerplate/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-When you run the development server, it will also run an API which uses Next API routes for Redux examples.
+When you run the development server, it will also run an API which uses Next API Routes for Redux examples.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/examples](http://localhost:3000/api/examples).
-This endpoint can be edited in `pages/api/examples.js`.
+These endpoints can be edited in `pages/api/examples`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
-(These API Endpoints are created for Redux usage examples)

 ## Learn More